artanzand/GAN_fake_houses/README.md

 ## Results

 A perfect model would create probability scores for the real image and the fake image which hover around 0.5.
 This would mean that the generator model has got to a state that creates images which discriminator is not able to distinguish from real!
 On the right, we wee the loss for both generator (loss_gen) and discriminator (loss_gen).
-In our experience, these losses oscilate a lot and at some points even cross eachother which seems to be fine as long as they are under control.
+In our experience, these losses oscillate a lot and at some points even cross each other which seems to be fine as long as they are under control.
 For some reason, we were not able to stabilize the models to continue improving images after 100 epochs.
 <p align="center">
   <img src="https://github.com/artanzand/GAN/blob/main/examples/prob_loss.JPG" />
 </p>